rpdelaney/l4d2-tourney-rules/rules.md

 distance and health bonus at the time of the infraction.

 ######5.8.4 Spectate command
-Excepting Section 5.8.5, a player may spectate during the match if, and only if:
+Excepting Section 5.8.5, a player use the `!spectate` command during the match if, and only if:

 * They have unintentionally become stuck in a clip brush or other map entity and cannot move, and